MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netadapteroffload/nc-netadapteroffload-evt_net_adapter_offload_set_rx_checksum.md

 Register your implementation of this callback function by setting the appropriate parameter when calling [**NetAdapterOffloadSetRxChecksumCapabilities**](nf-netadapteroffload-netadapteroffloadsetrxchecksumcapabilities.md).

-For an example implementation of this callback, see [NetAdapterCx hardware offloads](https://docs.microsoft.com/windows-hardware/drivers/netcx/introduction-to-hardware-offloads).
+For an example implementation of this callback, [Checksum Offload](/windows-hardware/drivers/netcx/checksum-offload).

 ## -see-also